To diagnose a digestive disorder, your healthcare provider will ask about your medical

 and the stomach.
 At the end of the tube inside the esophagus is a sensor that measures

 pH, or acidity.
-The other end of the tube outside the body is connected to a monitor
+The other end of the tube outside the body is connected to a monitor.

-that records the pH levels for a 24- to 48-hour period.
+It records the pH levels for a 24- to 48-hour period.
 Normal activity is encouraged

-The data recorder is secured to a patient's waist by a belt
+video images to a data recorder.
+The data recorder is secured to your waist by a belt

 for 8 hours.
-Images of the small bowel are downloaded onto a computer from the data recorder.
-The images
+Images of the small bowel are downloaded onto a computer from the data

 Gastric manometry.
 This test measures electrical and muscular activity in the stomach.
 The healthcare